Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 thing_id Format: t3_ for Posts, t1_ for Comments

 Every POST /api/reddit/vote call requires a thing_id parameter.
-Reddit uses "fullnames" to identify content: a type prefix plus the base-36 ID of the resource.
+Reddit uses "fullnames" to identify content: a type prefix combined with the base-36 ID of the resource.
+Posts use the t3_ prefix and comments use t1_.
+Passing the wrong prefix or a bare ID returns a 400 or 404 error.

 thing_id format visual: t3_ post vs t1_ comment side-by-side